yigitkalan/ecommerce-rest-api/README.md

-RESTful API with dotnet and onion architecture using CQRS for an example ecommercec platform.
+RESTful API with dotnet and onion architecture using CQRS for an example ecommerce platform.